Barry8197/MOGDx/README.md

 Steps 1-4 are executed in R, while step 5 is designed to run on a cluster with a GPU but can be executed locally if there is sufficient memory availability.

 ### Step 1 - Data Download
+Create a folder called `data` and a folder for each dataset with naming convention 'TCGA-' e.g. 'TCGA-BRCA' inside this folder.

 Use the R script `data_download.R` to download all data changing the project to BRCA/LGG/KICH/KIRC/KICH

 ### Step 2 - Preprocessing
-Create a folder called data and a folder for each dataset with naming convention 'TCGA-' e.g. 'TCGA-BRCA' inside this folder.
+Create a folder called for the dataset e.g. TCGA, and within this folder create a folder for each project.

-Run the R script `Preprocessing.R` specifying the phenotypical trait and project.
+Run the R script `Preprocessing.R` specifying the phenotypical trait and project, checking to ensure the paths point to the created `data` folder.

+Save each modalities processed folder with naming convention `modality_processed.RData`.

 The options are \
 BRCA : \